nis057489/tips_and_tricks/Readme.md

 fi
 unset rc
 ```

+### How it works

+All docker containers have an environment variable called `$CONTAINER_ID`, so if we see that set to any truthy value we know we're in a container.
+You could add another check to for example, check if the container name starts with `ros`, if you have a consistent naming scheme for your containers.
+The worst that can happen right now is it tries and fails to source the file in containers without ROS installed.

+### Small Note

+It's not the best idea to modify `~/.bashrc` directly because system updates may expect a certain set of functions to be there, and there is always a chance your changes could interfere, causing issues from benign and unnoticable to major.
+They provide a directory for us to place custom aliases and scripts, so please check your shell run commands file for a block that looks for a directory where custom scripts should go.
+On my system that directory is `~/.bashrc.d/`.

 ### Distrobox F5 VPN Setup
 Tl;dr Install the RPM version of F5 into a Fedora 42 contianer using distrobox.
 Exported the f5 app, launch the VPN by clicking the link in the F5 VPN website.